felixleopoldo/benchpress/docs/source/available_parameters.rst

 ``trilearn_g_inv_wishart``
 -------------------------------

-An object of the trilearn hyper inv wishart module defines a zero-mean Gaussian decomposable model by sampling the covariance matrix from the Hyper inverse-Wishart distribution (Dawid and Lauritzen, 1993) according to the pro- cedure outlined by Carvalho et al. (2007).
-The clique-wise scale matrices are fixed to the identity matrix and the degrees of freedom (dof) should be specified by the user.
+An object of the trilearn hyper inv wishart module defines a zero-mean Gaussian decomposable model by sampling the covariance matrix from the Hyper inverse-Wishart distribution [1]_ according to the pro- cedure outlined by [2]_.
+The clique-wise scale matrices are fixed to the identity matrix and the degrees of freedom (``dof``) should be specified by the user.

 ..
 See  `JSON schema <https://github.com/felixleopoldo/benchpress/blob/master/schema/docs/config-definitions-notears-parameter-sampling-for-gaissian-bayesian-networks.md>`_